gurtej-singh-makkar/website/content/blog/ATOMs-Experience-At-ROS-Developers-Meetup.md

 {{<figure src="/images/blog/ros-meetup/peer.jpeg" width=100% caption="Fig 3: Alok Kumar, Cofounder and Head of technology at peer Robotics">}}
 Alok Kumar, CoFounder and Head of Technology at Peer Robotics, then talked about approaches for developing human-robot interaction with ROS and talked through the construction of an HRI example.
 He emphasised the hybrid approach of rule-based systems with machine learning techniques in modern systems.
 Then next, Aditya Mulgundkar, a robotics researcher from IIIT Hyderabad, presented DroneForce, a framework for creating custom controllers for drones using ROS.
 DroneForce abstracts low-level information for controls engineers, allowing them to build up controllers without relying on Simulink or MATLAB code creation.

-##### The next talk was led by our founders of A.T.O.M.
-Robotics, Jasmeet Singh and Naman Malik, who are currently working as robotics engineers at Acceleration Robotics.
+##### The next talk was led by our founders of R², Jasmeet Singh and Gurtej singh makkar, who are currently working as robotics engineers at Acceleration Robotics.
 {{<figure src="/images/blog/ros-meetup/one.jpg" width=100% >}}
 {{<figure src="/images/blog/ros-meetup/two.jpg" width=100% caption="Fig 4: Jasmeet Singh and Naman Malik, Founders A.T.O.M.
 Robotics">}}
 They demonstrated-